rocky-linux/documentation/docs/guides/custom-linux-kernel.md

     > sudo dnf -y groupinstall 'C Development Tools and Libraries'
     ```

-    if you get 'Module or Group 'C Development Tools and Libraries' is not available.' error the below command is equivalent to above
+    If you get 'Module or Group 'C Development Tools and Libraries' is not available.' error the below command is equivalent to above:

      ```
     > sudo dnf -y groupinstall 'Development Tools'